comScore

 A closeup on frozen vegetables

-While many of us dream of a counter overflowing with bright, fresh-from-the-earth produce waiting to be cooked in our rustic-chic kitchen, the reality of cooking with fresh veggies doesn’t always live up to our cottage core fantasies – particularly when it’s the middle of winter and the spring growing season is barely even yet a glimmer in Mother Nature’s eye.
+Many of us dream of a counter overflowing with bright, fresh-from-the-earth produce waiting to be cooked in our rustic-chic kitchen.
+But, the reality of cooking with fresh vegetables doesn’t always live up to our cottage core fantasies — particularly when it’s the middle of winter and the spring growing season is barely even a glimmer in Mother Nature’s eye.

 ADVERTISEMENT

 Fresh produce can be expensive, limited in certain seasons and often spoils faster than we can cook it.
 With their reputation for being bland and processed, however, frozen veggies may not feel like an inspiring alternative.
-But don’t dismiss these freezer heroes just yet – frozen veggies bring more to the table (literally) than you might think and, with the right approach, they can be used to create meals that are anything but blah and boring.
+But don’t dismiss these freezer heroes just yet – frozen veggies bring more to the table (literally) than you might think, and, with the right approach, they can be used to create meals that are anything but blah and boring.
+Read on to explore our guide on ways to use frozen vegetables.

 Related: How to Know When You Should Buy Fresh vs. Frozen